cms-svj/model_building/README.md

 The input model configuration can be modified using command-line arguments, and the resulting configuration file will be generated along with the Pythia and Delphes cards.

+Once histograms are created, an example of how to plot them, comparing different models, can be found in [Plots.py](./Plots.py).

 ### Alternative method

 An external Pythia card can be used (instead of generating a model by providing the helper with a parameter configuration):